Unveiling the Mythos in Weimar Germany

 Concluding the book is a selection of inspirational media, including books, film, and websites for those wishing to delve even deeper into the mysteries, history, and geography of Berlin.

 "What a book!
 Call of Cthulhu might not be for children in the first place, Chaosium however has outdone itself here...
 Sex, drugs and cabaret, or probably the best sourcebook/adventure book combo that I have ever read."
 STYLE 5/5 SUBSTANCE 5/5—Antonios S., RPGNet.

 "One of their best and immersive supplements for 7th edition Call of Cthulhu to date… If you want to explore an already dark city made horrifically darker, definitely buy this."—Never Read The Latin.

-PDF Name: Berlin - The Wicked City - PDF
+PDF Product Name: [Berlin: The Wicked City - PDF]

 PDF Product Link: [/berlin-the-wicked-city-pdf/]